 Myth #5: You don’t need a lawyer to get a divorce

 A divorce lawyer does become necessary when the divorce is contested and property, custody, or child support is not agreed upon.
 That’s where mediation and arbitration can be especially helpful.
 And furthermore, a family law lawyer is recommended if a divorce goes to litigation in court.
+Getting ready for your first meeting?
+Read our blog post to help you prepare.

 Have you heard other divorce myths?
 Let us know, and we’ll try and answer them!